stevecochrane/dungeon-map/README.md

 - [ ] Style the tool palette
 - [ ] Add ability to save to and load from local storage
 - [ ] Add ability to customize the width and height of the map grid

+## Architecture Notes

+This is currently a 100% client-side-rendered React single page application.
+The CSS is currently all from [Tailwind](https://tailwindcss.com/), and the CSS is injected into the HTML so that there's no blocking HTTP request for an external CSS file.
+For what the application is now, this works well and rendering performance is very good.

+However, I have considered a couple other approaches, and this is why I've not pursued them yet.

+### CSS-in-JS

+I tried using CSS-in-JS, mainly to try out [twin.macro](https://github.com/ben-rogerson/twin.macro) (a Babel plugin that converts usage of Tailwind utilities to styled-components/Emotion CSS-in-JS).
+But when compared to what I had before with Lighthouse, First Contentful Paint and Time to Interactive both got a little slower on mobile, and they stayed the same on desktop.

+CSS-in-JS doesn't have much to offer for an app like this compared to Tailwind: for example, one big benefit of CSS-in-JS is dead code elimination, but Tailwind also achieves this through its "purge" feature.
+If I was to add more pages to the app, or add significantly more styles to the current page, I can then see some benefits because I could utilize code splitting to keep the initial styles down to just what is needed for the initial view.
+But this app isn't there yet.

+### Server-side Rendering with Next.js

+The current app's HTML is a simple container element, and the actual DOM is built out once the client-side JS bundle is downloaded and executed.
+If I had server-side rendering in place, the initial view HTML could be in the initial payload, which would speed up initial rendering times.

+I tried a proof of concept using Next.js, because in my experience server-side rendering adds a lot of complexity without it, but it wasn't a good fit for this project yet either, because when using its static export the resulting JS bundle is significantly larger than what I have now, and it includes a lot of features that aren't necessary for a small, single-page app.
+But like above with CSS-in-JS, if this app expands to need multiple pages with routing, then it might be a good fit.